The Benefits of Working From Home

 Related: 11 Online Jobs for Work Flexibility

-Because you are able to choose or create an environment that works for you, your focus and productivity will improve.
+Because you can choose or create an environment that works for you, your focus and productivity will improve.
 Without the distractions of daily office life, you will be able to accomplish more in less time.

 Avoid office politics

-Without having to work in close proximity with your colleagues, it eliminates some of the elements that lead to a hostile or negative work environment.
+Without having to work near your colleagues, it eliminates some of the elements that lead to a hostile or negative work environment.
 This is because there is usually less gossip and office politics among remote workers.

 When you work from home, you can develop skills that are unnecessary in an office.
 For example, aside from self-motivation and regulation, you may find that your writing skills improve because you have to do most of your work via email or chat.